waku-org/docs.waku.org/docs/guides/js-waku/light-send-receive.md

 ## Receive Messages Using Filter

-To receive messages using the `Filter` protocol, create a callback function to process the messages and use the `filter.subscribe()` function:
+To receive messages using the `Filter` protocol, create a callback function for message processing, then use the `filter.subscribe()` function to subscribe to a `content topic`:

 ```js
 // Create the callback function